 The Meriden Public Library strives to stay up to date on the latest technology trends to assist with your technology needs.
 We offer computer access, free Wi-Fi, printing and copying services, faxing, scanning, and an electronic charging station.

-The Meriden Public Library has 15 Adult & Teen computers available in the Information Desk area.
-The Children’s area has 6 computers available along with 4 literacy and game learning computers. (literacy and game learning computers do not have internet access)
+The Meriden Public Library has 36 Adult computers available in the Information Desk area.
+The Teen Room has 9 computers.
+The Children’s area has 8 computers available along with 5 literacy and game learning computers. (literacy and game learning computers do not have internet access)

 Computers can be accessed by entering your current Meriden Public Library card number or via a computer guest pass, which are available at the Information and Visitor Services Desks.
 If you do not live in Meriden, you may use your valid library card from your hometown library.